 - Click on Schedule to get additional options.

 - Finally, you will get a confirmation message like this.

 If you are not comfortable with the above method, use any of the following apps for the same purpose.

 Boomerang is the most popular Gmail extension for power usage.
-We already discussed on how to get read receipts in Gmail using this app.
-Now we can cross check how it helps us to schedule a Gmail message to send it later.
+We already discussed how to get read receipts in Gmail using this app.
+Now we can cross-check how it helps us to schedule a Gmail message to send it later.